Certificate Program in Native Plants and Ecological Horticulture

-Jean Rosenberg, Certificate Graduate
+~ Jean Rosenberg, Certificate Graduate

-Enrollment opens in late winter for new students in the Certificate in Native Plants and Ecological Horticulture program!
-We also enthusiastically welcome back previous years’ students who are continuing in the program.
-In addition, classes are also open to individuals who are not pursuing the certificate, though priority will be given to those enrolled.
+We enthusiastically welcome both new and continuing students into the Certificate in Native Plants and Ecological Horticulture program.
+In addition, classes are also open to individuals who are not pursuing the certificate, though priority will be given to those enrolled in the program.

-To enroll in the certificate program, contact Melissa Cullina, Director of Education & Staff Botanist, or click on the button following this paragraph.
+To enroll in the certificate program (a $25 fee), contact Melissa Cullina, Director of Education & Staff Botanist, or click on the button following this paragraph.
 To learn about the individual courses within the program, and their dates, times, and prices, see the list and follow the links below.
 For additional information, call 207-633-4333, ext.
 101. You can also learn more through our FloraFind tour.

 The field-based Certificate in Native Plants and Ecological Horticulture program instructs amateur and professional gardeners alike about Maine’s diverse flora and its uses in ecologically responsible horticulture.
 The program is tailored for Maine gardeners by featuring the climate conditions, specific challenges, plants, and natural communities found right here in the Pine Tree State.